aniket-work/Let-s-Build-a-Simple-Educational-Startup-Using-AI-Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'Lets Build Lead Generation Startup Using AI Agents' project:
+Follow these steps to set up and run the 'Simple Educational Startup Using AI Agents' project:

 1. Navigate to your project directory:
    ```